Ruddle's Station Historical Marker

 Bird's army traveled south along the Detroit River, to the Miami River, eventually reaching the Ohio where they made their way upstream to the end of the Licking River.
 By the 20th of June, Bird and his men made shore at the fork of the Licking River and set out for this settlement on foot.
 The men walked an estimated 45 miles over the course of 4 days to reach the settlement through untamed forestry.
 The journey was "executed with tremendous vigor."1 according to Bird's men due to supplies and equipment which included cannons and ammunition.

 Early in the morning on June 24th, 200 Native warriors led by Captain Alexander Mckee, who was second in command to Captain Bird, arrived at their intended target.
 The men quickly surrounded Ruddle's Station and the hundreds of unsuspecting settlers that await inside the walls.
 The force began their attack, but it was not until Captain Bird and the rest of the force arrived with heavy artillery that the settlers realized what was in store for them.
-Firing ceased after a smaller cannon was fired with little effect, and the larger cannons (6 inch) were not fired, but merely used to demonstrate intent.
+The firing ceased after a smaller cannon was fired with little effect, and the larger cannons (6 inches) were not fired, but merely used to demonstrate intent.
 A messenger contacted the settlement with an offer for them to surrender or else they might all be killed.
-After a long and not so one-sided deliberation, the occupants of the beleaguered fort decided to cut their losses and surrender to Bird and his men.
+After a long period of deliberation, the occupants of the beleaguered fort decided to cut their losses and surrender to Bird and his men.

 After the battle, a total of 20 Kentucky settlers were killed, as opposed to the British loss of one regular, and one wounded Native.
 Ruddle's Station was the first fort to ever be captured by the British in Kentucky, but it was not the last.
 Immediately following the surrender of Captain Ruddle, Martins Station, not far down the river, was also captured by Captain Bird.
 These two forts were the only two to ever be captured by the British in Kentucky during the Revolution.
 By the end of the expedition, Captain Bird returned to Detroit with various prisoners of war but failed to achieve the larger goal of pacifying the interior.